tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

     meaq(u1) = {me1, me2}

-* For a Use Case, acceptable quality is met by all records having all categorical (COMPLETE/NOT_COMPLETE) `Measures` reporting COMPLETE.
+* Example: For a Use Case, acceptable quality is met by all records having all categorical (COMPLETE/NOT_COMPLETE) `Measures` reporting COMPLETE.

 In the initial BDQ Tests, for a `Use Case`, `MEaq(u)` is the set of `Multi Record` `Measures` that define whether a filtered record set is acceptable for `QualityAssurance`, named with the convention `MULTIRECORD_MEASURE_QA_`.